Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Introduction

-The geometric interpretations in the twistor spaces are universal since these twistor space are defined for any Riemannian manifold and are endowed canonically with the different geometric structure that we need to suppose the target space $N$ to be endowed with, in our previous geometric interpretations. \\ \textbf{Aknowledgements} The author wishes to thank Josef Dorfmeister for his comments on the first parts of this paper.
+\textbf{Aknowledgements} The author wishes to thank Josef Dorfmeister for his useful comments on the first parts of this paper.
 He is also grateful to him for his interest in the present work, his encouragements as well as his support during the preparation of this paper.